 - Interpreting services were available for patients who did not understand or speak English.
 This was through both face to face and a telephone translation service.
-There were staff at the practice who could speak Spanish, Urdu, Hindi and Punjabi.
-Staff could also understand Gujarati. - Staff communicated with patients in a way that they could understand, for example, communication aids were available.
+Details were in the patient information file in the waiting room.
+There were staff at the practice who could speak Punjabi, Hindi, Malayalam, Tamil, Kannada, Telugu and Urdu. - Staff communicated with patients in a way that they could understand, for example, communication aids were available.